bdarcus/csl-next/README.md

 The first is maybe 70% or so complete, while the second is barely-started.

-Here is`VSCode`, with schema-backed validation of a YAML style, auto-complete.
+Here is`VSCode`, with schema-backed validation and auto-completion of a YAML style.

 ![Screenshot from 2023-04-16 10-22-25](https://user-images.githubusercontent.com/1134/232319672-88e96d95-1806-4d6b-9d27-6d0cc32d5033.png)